IFCA-Advanced-Computing/cstate/content/issues/2026-04-27-hpc-users-change-in-the-slurm-authentication-mechanism.md

 Update \[30 abr 12.30 pm]

 Slurm is updated to support the new native slurm authentication.
 The change was applied to some group machines, and it works except from wngpus.
+The rest of the machines needs to apply it in the next hour when puppet runs.